AdrienBourgois/Gladiator/README.txt

 		Lock System:
 			LR strafes lack of accuracy : stacking those errors lead to spiral movement instead of clean circle Switch target glitched w/ gamepad inputs due to axis mapping

+		Equipment Drop:
+			The IA Recovered the weapon too fast or put many time for go to pick

 	// --- ----- --- //